bunuelo/funk2/som-2009/lab1/lab1.md

 If we limit ourselves to the task of learning a rule to classify "relevant" versus "not relevant" preconditions for an action to take place, then we do not really need a description of the rule's antecedent.
 In fact, we could throw away the representation and focus only on the data's behavior, by learning a *discriminative classifier*.
 Instead, we will learn the full function, not just the description, so that we can reason about this knowledge later.

 We are not learning a rule to select the best action from a set of actions, we are learning a rule for *each* action that determines whether or not it is relevant.
 This is a problem of **concept learning**, \marginpar[right]{This lab is interdisciplinary and sometimes non-linear.
-You can skip to section X to learn more about concept learning.} learning a binary valued function from examples of *input* and *output* pairs.
+You can skip to section \ref{sec:conceptlearning} to learn more about concept learning.} learning a binary valued function from examples of *input* and *output* pairs.
 Later in section \ref{sec:conceptlearning} lab, you will learn more details about concept learning.

 \questionset{1}